Dr Alexis Foster

 30 Regent Street

 Between February 2012 and 2015 I worked in the Medical Care Research Unit.
-I worked as a research associate, project managing the South Yorkshire site of the Healthlines Randomised Controlled Trial, which tested the effectiveness of telehealth for long-term condition management.
+I worked as a research associate, project managing the Northern sites of the Healthlines Randomised Controlled Trial, which tested the effectiveness of telehealth for long-term condition management.
 As part of this role I was involved in interviewing trial participants and health professionals about their experience of the intervention.
-I was awarded a grant to run a qualitative study alongside the trial, where I conducted interviews with patients regarding the acceptability of telehealth in their future healthcare.
+I was awarded a grant to run a qualitative study alongside the trial, where I conducted interviews with patients regarding the acceptability of telehealth in their future healthcare

 Before joining ScHARR I worked in a number of health related roles including: